glenkleidon/DUnitmTestRunner/README.md

 ```

 ### Create the TestRunner Script against Delphi Berlin, but dont run the tests
-Typically you can use this open if you are monitoring the result file (typically "TestRunnerResults.txt") using a continous tail or a windows viwer like Notepad++ with the tail option enabled.
+Use this to create the Batch Script so you can run it later (eg in the IDE Build Events or as part of the CI process).

 `>TestBuilder c:\DelphiProjects\MyBigProject\ -v:Berlin /b`
 ```